pgaljan/atlas/README.md

 Each `Structure User` can create, read, update, delete, and share `Structures`, which represent an idea acted on by an individual or group of people.
 In an educational setting, this could be a class syllabus or group project, in an academic setting this might represent a field of research or domain specialty, in a corporate setting it could represent a business proposal.

 Structures are comprised of `Elements`.
 Each Element is associated with a single uniquely identitified `Record`.
 Each Record can contain data of any type as defined by the Structure Owner(s).
-Additionally, the Structure Owner can define an `Element Type`, which can be used to associate a library of record formats to element types, and filtering in downstream analysis.
+Additionally, the Structure Owner can define and allow `Element Type`, which can be associated to record types, and leveraged in downstream analysis.

 Elements are represented on one or more `Structure Maps`, which are graphical representations of the elements on an infinite scroll 2D canvas.
 Elements may be connected to other Elements in the Structure Map via zero or more `Element Links`, which are also associated with a single uniquely identified Record, the attributes of which are separately defined by the Structure Owner.
 Structure Maps may also be linked to Elements residing in external Structures via `Structure Links`.